dotnet/dotnet-docker/samples/dotnetapp/README.md

 docker run dotnetapp:test
 ```

-You can mount a volume while running the image in order to save the test results to you local disk.
+You can mount a volume while running the image in order to save the test results to your local disk.
 The instructions to do that are provided in [Running Unit Tests with Docker](dotnet-docker-unit-testing.md)

 Multiple variations of this sample have been provided, as follows.
-Some of these are demonstrated below.
-You specify an alternate Dockerfile via the `-f` argument.
+Some of these example Dockerfiles are demonstrated later.
+Specify an alternate Dockerfile via the `-f` argument.

 * [Multi-arch sample with build and unit testing](Dockerfile)
 * [Multi-arch basic sample](Dockerfile.basic)